echo-air-model/echo-air-model.github.io/docs/running_model/make_control_file.md

 The control file is the backbone of the entire model run.
 For more information about the control file, see the [Control File Specifications](https://echo-air-model.github.io/docs/file_specifications/input_file_specifications/control_file_input.html).

 If you are running on Mac or WSL, you can make and edit the control file in your [file explorer and text editor](https://echo-air-model.github.io/docs/running_model/make_control_file.html#option-1-file-explorer-and-text-editor).
 If you are using a Linux terminal or Google Cloud, you must do it through the [command line](https://echo-air-model.github.io/docs/running_model/make_control_file.html#option-2-command-line).
+If you are running multiple runs, you may also consider using the [create_control_files script](https://echo-air-model.github.io/docs/running_model/make_control_file.html#option-3-create-control-files-script).

 ### Option 1: File Explorer and Text Editor